Kanji: the nemesis of Japanese language learners!

 One of the top rated flashcard apps out there is Anki.
 You can either download pre-written decks of cards, or write your own.
 You can find pre-written decks to go with most popular textbooks (such as Genki or Remembering the Kanji), which will save you a lot of time!

-Our recommended e-learning course, Rocket Japanese, also has a flashcard module to help you review the new words and kanji from each lesson.
+My recommended e-learning course, JapanesePod101, also has a flashcard module to help you review the new words and kanji from each lesson.

 Some people learn kanji through exposure to flashcards alone.
 However, other people may find that flashcards work best in conjunction with one of the other methods listed above.
 You can use flashcards to consolidate and review your learning.